Editor’s Note: Updated in 2025. Originally posted in 2018.

 Fresh content helps your SEO, but it also helps keep your website feeling fresh and up-to-date for the user.
 If someone is on your site and sees that you haven’t posted since 2012, it may raise some flags for that potential customer.

 It can also help you appear technologically savvy.
-For example, video continues to grow in popularity online.
 By incorporating video and other emerging technology in your content strategy, you’re showing customers that you’re a modern, forward-thinking company while also engaging with them in their newest favorite format.

 4. Content Strengthens Your Social Strategy